Creating Power BI Dashboard

 There is some basic knowledge required on how to create a dashboard in power bi and they can be such as to know the relationship between a dashboard and a report, and basic steps such as how to import a data set on our workspace and chose right visualization.

 Creating a dashboard isn’t easiest job because you need to think like an architect who designs something.
 As an architect, it is his responsibility to design things and decide on what is needed and what is not required.
 Similarly, when you are creating a dashboard in power BI, you need to think like an architect and overview your design of the dashboard before you actually start doing it.
-In this article, we will show you how to create a simple dashboard in Power BI.

 How to Create a Dashboard in Power BI?